 Since 2001, Canada has successfully avoided economic recession and has maintained the best overall economic performance in the G8.
 Since the mid-1990s, Canada's federal government has posted annual budgetary surpluses and has steadily paid down the national debt.
 In the past 10 years, Canada has become one of the most dynamic economies in the world.

-Its relaxed lifestyle, stable political, justice, economic, and social environment, excellent educational and health system, multilingual population, and the well-known tolerance of other cultures, make Canada one of the most sought-after destinations to work, invest, live, and raise children in.
+Its relaxed lifestyle, stable political, justice, economic, and social environment coupled with its excellent educational and health system, multilingual population, and the well-known tolerance of other cultures make Canada one of the most sought-after destinations in which to work, invest, live, and raise children.